GiedriusT/tamulaitis-page/src/projects/sewers/README.md

 ![Zhiliton console](https://tamulaitis.lt/images/sewers/zhiliton.png)

 The Zhiliton had a very distinct yellow cartridges that were used to load games.
-The games were ported versions of popular games so you could get good ones with games like Super Mario Bros, Contra, Battle City, etc. But they were more rare and quite expensive.
+The games were pirated versions of popular games so you could get good ones with games like Super Mario Bros, Contra, Battle City, etc. But they were more rare and quite expensive.
 The most popular ones were the ones that had 100+ games on them.
 Titles like "100 in 1" or "9999999 in 1" were very common.

 ![Cartridge with 9999 games](https://tamulaitis.lt/images/sewers/cartidge-9999-in-1.png)
 ![Cartridge with 274 games](https://tamulaitis.lt/images/sewers/cartidge-274-in-1.png)